Single-use plastic bags will be phased out over the next year, says Jacinda Ardern

 Wilkinson said consumers had responded well to large retailers who had already stopped supplying or committed to stop supplying single-use plastic bags.

-"Consumers are already responding well to the bigger retailers that have made the move from plastic and there's a general realisation now of the damage this packaging is doing," he said.
+"Consumers are already responding well to the bigger retailers that have made the move from plastic and there's a general realisation now of the damage this packaging is doing.

 "Some of the chains we work with are saying shoppers are almost apologetic if they use a plastic bag, so the message is getting through successfully."